NASPA Event Safety During the Pandemic

 In keeping with the Association's duty to care and responsibility as host, NASPA leadership has decided that all participants at the in-person 2022 NASPA Annual Conference, whether a presenter, attendee, exhibitor, staff, guest, or vendor will be required to be fully vaccinated.
 "Full vaccination" means that either 14 days have passed since receiving the second dose of FDA or WHO authorized (or emergency use authorized) double-dozed vaccines or single-dose vaccine.
 Proof of vaccination will be required to attend #NASPA22.

 Attendees will be required to attest to their vaccination during the registration process and provide CDC-or WHO-approved proof of vaccination status prior to attending the conference in Baltimore.
-NASPA will follow-up with all registrants with HIPPA-compliant online process to upload a copy or photo of your documentation.
+NASPA will follow-up with all registrants with HIPAA-compliant online process to upload a copy or photo of your documentation.
 For those individuals who are not vaccinated, you will be offered the option to register but you will be required to provide documentation of a negative PCR test no more than 72 hours prior to arrival in Baltimore.
 Note: At this time, testing is a permissible option, however, were a local, city, or state vaccination requirement be implemented, this would supercede NASPA's current policy with all attendees required to be vaccinated.

 If you are unable to meet this requirement, we encourage you to register for the 2022 NASPA Annual Conference Virtual Experience that will offer you many sessions and some keynote sessions at the same time as the place-based event.

 Individuals who have a documented disability which precludes the wearing of a mask may request a modification to mask policies.
 Please contact Stephanie Gordon, vice president for professional development, and Amy Shopkorn, vice president for operations at [email protected], to discuss modification(s) to mask policies.